antiproton/jsonchess.org/intro.md

 `/game/123/move`

-For example, the whole message sent by the server when the move e4 is played in the game with id "123" looks like this:
+The whole message sent by the server when the move e4 is played in the game with id "123" looks like this:

 	{
 		"topic": "/game/123/move",